libxsmm/libxsmm/README.md

 pkg-config libxsmm --libs
 ```

-Similarly, an application is free to choose any BLAS or LAPACK library (if the link model available on the OS supports this), and therefore linking GEMM routines when linking LIBXSMM itself (by supplying BLAS=1&#124;2) may prevent a user from making this decision at the time of linking the actual application.
-To use LIBXSMM without GEMM-related functionality, any BLAS-dependency can be removed in two ways: <span>(1)&#160;building</span> a special library with `make BLAS=0`, or <span>(2)&#160;linking</span> the application against the `libxsmmnoblas` library.
-If an application however uses BLAS already, the [Call Wrapper](documentation/libxsmm_mm.md#call-wrapper) can be used to intercept existing BLAS calls (and to rely on LIBXSMM instead).

-**Note**: LIBXSMM does not support to dynamically link `libxsmm` or `libxsmmext` ("so") when BLAS is linked statically ("a").
-If BLAS is linked statically, the static version of LIBXSMM must be used!

 ### Installation

 There are two main mechanisms to install LIBXSMM (both mechanisms can be combined): <span>(1)&#160;building</span> the library in an <span>out&#8209;of&#8209;tree</span> fashion, and <span>(2)&#160;installing</span> into a certain location. <a name="install-build"></a>Building in an <span>out&#8209;of&#8209;tree</span> fashion looks like: